-The regular Major League Baseball season runs from April to October, and sees 30 teams playing a total of 162 games.
+The question of how to bet on baseball is one that a new group of maturing baseball fans asks themselves each and every year.
+And why not?
+The regular Major League Baseball season runs from April to October and sees 30 teams playing a total of 162 games.
 Add in the postseason playoffs and the World Series and it’s easy to see why this sport is one of the most popular among sports bettors.

-The aim of this Expert Guide to Baseball Betting is to provide you with all the information you need to start betting on baseball in a way that maximises your chances of success.
+The aim of this Expert Guide to Baseball Betting is to provide you with all the information you need to start betting on baseball in a way that maximizes your chances of success.

 We will highlight the main betting markets that you would do well to focus on, and then we will provide guidance on which stats you should be particularly careful to consider before making bets in those markets.

-The most common type of bet in baseball is the moneyline, also known simply as the line.
+The most common type of betting market in baseball is the moneyline, also known simply as the line.
 It is popular because it is very simple to understand.
 All it requires you to do is predict which team will win a particular game.
+This makes it a great market for those who are just learning how to bet on baseball.

 Baseball betting lines will show you the two teams involved in the matchup with a different price for each.